kinojms/obsidian-notes/CSOPESY/CSOPESY - My Master Notes.md

 - refers to the display interface and reading of peripheral inputs like the keyboard/mouse, touch screen, etc.
 - early OS started with command-line interfaces (CLI), which uses text commands and keyboard for entering them—this is what our OS emulator will look like

+- since we will be doing a command-line-interface style emulator, essential features are:
+	- Command Interpreter
+		- most OS treat the command interpreter as a special program that is running when a process is